Lesterpaintstheworld/terminal-velocity/specifications.md

 # Specifications for Terminal Velocity - Novel Mission

+## Organized Specifications
+- **Extracted Key Deliverables**: Structure the extracted information into a clear, traceable format that aligns with the narrative’s progression and technical requirements.

 ### Key Deliverables and Quality Metrics
 ### Key Research Topics
 1. Universal Basic Compute (UBC) Framework Analysis